PeepalFarm/peepalfarm.github.io/markdown/faq.md

 ## Are there snakes at the farm?
 We don't have permanent resident snakes, but we have seen a few on and around the farm.
 Himachal does boast some of India's most venemous snakes.

+## Are there bugs at the farm?
+There are large bugs, spiders, mosquitos, and more.
+If you are terrified of them or cannot restrain yourself from hurting them, then this might not be the place for you.

 ## Do you have hot showers?
 We have bucket showers in the community bathroom.
 There is a water heater and you can fill up a bucket of hot water.